2002 Hawaii gubernatorial election

-The 2002 Hawaii gubernatorial election was held on November 5, 2002, to select the governor of Hawaii.
-Incumbent Democratic Governor of Hawaii Ben Cayetano was term-limited and therefore could not run for re-election.
+The 2002 Hawaii gubernatorial election was held on November 5, 2002.
+Incumbent Democratic Governor Ben Cayetano was term-limited and therefore could not run for re-election.
 Former Maui Mayor Linda Lingle, who had narrowly lost the 1998 election, was nominated once again by the Republicans while Lieutenant Governor Mazie Hirono earned the Democratic nomination in a tight race.
 Lingle and Hirono duked it out in a hard-fought campaign, with Hirono's campaign crippled by allegations of corruption within the Hawaii Democratic Party and many voters desiring a change.
 The influence of migrants from the mainland as well as the decrease in party loyalty of ethnic groups led more voters towards Lingle.
 Ultimately Lingle defeated Hirono in a close election, making her the first Republican governor of Hawaii elected since 1959 and the state's first-ever female governor.
 She was the first white person to be elected governor of the state since 1970.
 Lingle and Hirono faced off again in Hawaii's 2012 U.S. Senate election; Hirono won that race and thus became the first female U.S. senator in Hawaii history.
+As of 2026, 2002 is the last Hawaii gubernatorial election where the winner did not win every county.